Generalized invariants meet constitutive neural networks: A novel framework for hyperelastic materials: Results and Discussion

-produces an average $R^2 = 0.967$, significantly surpassing traditional models built around $I_1$ or $I_2$.
-As shown in Figure~\ref{fig:brain-plots}, the third row visualizes the dominance of negative $\alpha_-$ contributions through strong blue regions in the stress maps.
-These patterns emphasize the model’s reliance on $I_2$-like deformation measures and the negligible role of any positive $\alpha_+$ values, which are effectively pruned by the model’s sparsity-promoting regularization.
-Indeed, in the columns corresponding to $\alpha_+ > 0$, the red-shaded regions vanish, confirming the absence of positive $\alpha_+$ contributions.
-Among $2^3 -1$ possible isotropic models based on a single generalized invariant, our automatically discovered model in (\ref{eq: best brain model}) exactly aligns with findings in previous studies \cite{budday_mechanical_2017, mihai_comparison_2015,miller_mechanical_2000,mihai2017family} where the models have been manually selected.
-For example, among five traditional models, Neo-Hooke, Mooney-Rivlin, Demiray, Gent, and Ogden, the one-term Ogden model with a high negative exponent was identified as the only model that best represents the response of human brain tissue under different loading conditions \cite{budday_mechanical_2017}.
-Notably, the SI-CANN does not have the flexibility to discover the Ogden model for arbitrary exponent values, whereas the PI-CANN cannot identify models involving exponential or logarithmic functions.
-Our new GI-CANN inherently eliminates both these limitations.
 Due to the relatively small deformation during the brain experiments, the classical invariants $I_1$ and $I_2$ have nearly identical values.
 As a result, standard models based on either of these invariants produce similar fitting results.
 This behavior is reflected in the first and second rows of Figure~\ref{fig:brain-plots}, where the visualizations across the $I_1$- and $I_2$-like inputs appear nearly indistinguishable.
 Table~\ref{tab:brain-results} corroborates this finding, with models using $\alpha = 2$ or $\alpha = -2$ both yielding moderate $R^2$ values, but falling short of the high fidelity achieved with the optimized negative-exponent model.
 This observation aligns well with previous findings \cite{dammas_when_2025} and underscores the power of generalized invariants, significantly improving the goodness of fit compared to \emph{standard-invariant-based} models.
 Although the FNN model achieves the highest average $R^2 = 0.982$ when combining both positive and negative invariants with fixed exponents, this result does not translate into a structurally interpretable formulation.
 Instead, the GI-CANN model demonstrates nearly the same accuracy with $R^2 = 0.966$, while maintaining interpretability and sparsity.
 The network naturally suppresses less relevant inputs, a fact confirmed by the absence of the red-shaded stress contributions in the third row of Figure~\ref{fig:brain-plots}.
 Moreover, the PS-CANN model with a dense range of discrete exponents from $-30$ to $30$ also performs competitively, but lacks the efficiency and interpretability of GI-CANN's learned invariant representations.\\[4.pt] Taken together, our findings corroborate prior insights reported in the literature.
-For example, previous suggested that optimal exponents in \emph{generalized-invariant-based} models differ significantly between elastomers and biological tissues \cite{anssari-benam_generalised_2024}, but previous studies required a {\emph{two-step fitting}} process and full stress–stretch datasets.
+For example, previous work suggested that the optimal exponents in \emph{generalized-invariant-based} models differ noticeably across different materials~\citep{anssari-benam_generalised_2024}, but those studies required a {\emph{two-step fitting}} process and full stress--stretch datasets.
 Our GI-CANN achieves comparable and often superior results with {\emph{single-step training}} and reduced data requirements.
 The model's predictive power, evaluated by the coefficient of determination \( R^2 \), consistently outperforms standard invariant neural models, constitutive neural networks \cite{linka_new_2023}, unconstrained feedforward neural networks, and fully input convex neural network \cite{dammas_when_2025} across all test configurations.\\